-Elizabeth Warren seeks spark in final sprint to Iowa
+Elizabeth Warren seeks a spark in the final sprint to Iowa

 “I think there has been some stagnation,” DeJear said of Warren’s support.
 “I don’t think that she’s struggling by any stretch of the imagination, but I believe as it relates to people’s temperature, poll numbers, folks have either made another decision or we’re not necessarily seeing her support represented in the polls.”

 The rivalry between the Democratic Party’s most liberal contenders, Warren and Sanders, looms largest as voters finalize their decisions.
-And in the fight for the left, a series of state and national polls over the weekend suggest Sanders is better-positioned than Warren on the eve of the first voting contest.
+And in the fight for the left, a series of state and national polls over the weekend suggest Sanders is better positioned than Warren on the eve of the first voting contest.

-A New York Times/Siena College poll released Saturday showed Sanders with a slight — but not commanding — edge in Iowa, though polls also show that all four top candidates remain in the hunt there.
+A New York Times/Siena College poll released Saturday showed Sanders with a slight edge in Iowa, though polls also show that all four top candidates remain in the hunt there.
 In New Hampshire, several recent polls put Sanders out front, with Warren and the other top candidates lagging behind.
 And two polls released Sunday suggest that Warren is running well behind Biden and Sanders nationally.

 Undecided Iowa voter Tyler Niska says he’s narrowed his choices to Sanders or Warren, yet he fears that Warren would face the same political headwinds that plagued the party’s last female nominee, Hillary Clinton, four years ago.